 Husband-and-Wife Sole Proprietorship

 If you are married and both husband and wife want a solo 401k account, the easiest setup would be to operate the business as a “qualified joint venture.”

-In short, both husband and wife own the business and split the income and expenses.
+In short, both husband and wife own the business, both materially participate in it, and you split the income and expenses.
 You don’t set up any LLC or S-Corp.
 You just file a joint return with two Schedule C’s and two Schedule SE’s as sole proprietors.
 You would set up one solo 401k plan with two participants.

 If you have one person as the owner and the other as a W-2 employee, you would have to run payroll ($30/month at one online payroll provider).
 Maybe it’s OK for a larger business.
 It’s not worth it when your business is making only a few hundred dollars a year.